gaurab1/Vigilis/README.md

 - Send or Receive calls to/from your Twilio phone number
 - Realtime transcription of the call
 - Save recordings in WAV format, and transcripts in a .txt file
+- Chat with people in a secure manner!

 ## Twilio & ngrok Setup
 - Get a Twilio Account SID and Auth Token from [here](https://www.twilio.com/console)